 When it comes to employee engagement software, there are a lot of great options on the market.
-As you have probably gathered from our deep dive into the top employee experience software, each solution is unique in how it structures its interfaces and what tools it offers its customers.
+As you have probably gathered from our deep dive into the best employee experience software, each solution is unique in how it structures its interfaces and what tools it offers its customers.
 By examining the most popular employee engagement features on the market, we hope to better help you narrow the field as you select the option that best suits your needs.

 With all that in mind, here are some of the key features of employee engagement software: